codewithpav/github_ada/README.md

 git push url master (this is long)

-### set up alias of the remote repo url and call it origin, for quickness
+### Set up an alias of the remote repo URL and call it the origin, for quickness

 git remote add origin url